chocolateboy/cli-pasta/README.md

 # DESCRIPTION

-`clipasta` packages boilerplate code which is commonly copied 'n' pasted into Ruby CLI scripts to perform the following tasks:
+`cli-pasta` packages boilerplate code which is commonly copied 'n' pasted into Ruby CLI scripts to perform the following tasks:

 * set up an `EPIPE` handler to handle broken pipes in the same way as other CLI tools
 * set up a `SIGINT` handler to handle <kbd>Ctrl-C</kbd> in the same way as other CLI tools